 Based on the similarity between the online case questions and the GMAT questions, here is how our team recommends preparing before your interview:

-1. Study the sample online case questions and answers provided by BCG.
+1. Study the sample online case questions and answers provided by BCG and/or attend their interview prep webinar (for offices that offer it).

 2. Study using practice questions for the GMAT test.